 How a Los Angeles Attorney Can Assist in Your Premises Liability Claim

 Premises liability claims can be particularly complex, as the elements of possession, ownership and control are of paramount importance.
-The existence of duty on the part of the owner or possessor of the property will be a factor in the case, as will the duty to keep premises safe in order to prevent injuries to the public.
+The existence of a duty on the part of the owner or possessor of the property will be a factor in the case, as will the duty to keep premises safe in order to prevent injuries to the public.
 When there is an obvious failure to warn about dangerous situations, or hidden defects, injuries can result, and the person who sustains those injuries may be eligible for compensation.

 Every premises liability case has its own set of unique details.
 Because the state of California follows the pure comparative fault rule, you may find your compensation decreased if you were partly to blame for the accident.
 Comparative negligence, however, is a defense, therefore the defendant in the case must prove your negligence rather than you proving you were not negligent.
 An experienced Los Angeles premises liability attorney will ensure your rights are protected while also working hard to secure an equitable settlement on your behalf.
 If you have suffered injuries on another’s property, speak to a knowledgeable Los Angeles premises liability attorney today.